jtt9340/queue/README.md

 ## ideas.txt
 This repo contains a file titled `ideas.txt` containing ways that this app can be improved.
 For instance, there is (currently) no time limit as to how long one can stay at the front of the queue.
 This is planned to change.

+If you would like to run this Slack bot in your own Slack workspace or work on improving this Slack bot in a test Slack workspace, check out the [setup-instructions.md](./setup-instructions.md) file for instructions on how to set up a Slack bot with the Slack API.